gskluzacek/previews/old_code/Preview Parsing/analysis meat.md

 4. all \n and \r characters are removed from the html
 5. read the headers into an array & check the 1st one (index 0) to verify the http status code is 200

+**step 4 above is very important so that we can user regex later to search across all text**

 ## get\_series\_issue\_list()

+uses php regular expression and matching functions

+#### preg\_match

+preg\_match ( string $pattern , string $subject [, array &$matches [, int $flags = 0 [, int $offset = 0 ]]] )

+pattern
+The pattern to search for, as a string.

+subject
+The input string.

+matches
+If matches is provided, then it is filled with the results of search. $matches[0] will contain the text that matched the full pattern, $matches[1] will have the text that matched the first captured parenthesized subpattern, and so on.

+flags
+flags can be the following flag:

+PREG_OFFSET_CAPTURE
+If this flag is passed, for every occurring match the appendant string offset will also be returned.
+Note that this changes the value of matches into an array where every element is an array consisting of the matched string at offset 0 and its string offset into subject at offset 1. offset
+Normally, the search starts from the beginning of the subject string.
+The optional parameter offset can be used to specify the alternate place from which to start the search (in bytes).

+### get the table html for the issue rows

+$rc = preg\_match('/<table border="0" cellpadding="1" cellspacing="0">(.*)<\/table><br><br><br>/', $html, $matches);
+if the